Lake Anna Striper Fishing Lessons

 - Brief overview on the use of a GPS chart-plotter as a tool for trolling

-- Brief overview on the use of sonar (fish-finder) as a tool to locate fish
+- Brief overview on the use of conventional 2D SONAR (fish-finder) as a tool to locate fish

-- Brief overview on down scan – side scan imagery as a tool to locate fish and structure
+- Brief overview on SONAR Down and Side Scan imagery as a tool to locate fish and structure

 - Various trolling techniques and when to use them

-- How to go after the bigger fish when approaching a feeding frenzy
+- How to go after the bigger fish at a feeding frenzy

 - Technique on how to find a school of fish using your senses once you’ve lost them